Benj1x/Notes/SAD.md

 If you consider alternatives and include different interpretations and beliefs, you give everyone involved a fair chance of making a useful choice. <br>
 The quality of the system you finally decide on can then be evaluated relative to the other systems you've considered. <br>

+### Lecture one TL:DR;
+A system definition describes a computerized solution in context.
+Using the Conference Planning System, the following definition was formulated: <br>
+**System definition 1:** A computerized system used to prepare and plan an IFIP conference, with emphasis on administration of participants, articles, and the program itself.
+The system should primarily be an administrative tool, but secondarily serve as a communication medium for the program committee, the organizing committee, and the local administrative personnel to help them manage the conference.
+The system should be based on a cheap PC with current tools.
+The system should also be able to function in different types of environments, including use by volunteers who have great enthusiasm and greatly variable administrative experience.

+When writing your system definition, it is important to be both brief and precise.
+In the above example, it is no accident that it states "used to prepare and plan"; it would be a different system if only planning, which is a primarily intellectual activity, had been emphasized.
+Preparation includes all the practical tasks related to hosting a conference.
+Given this, we might consider other relevant system definitions, such as: <br>
+**System definition 2:** A computerized system used to control an IFIP conference by registering participants and their payments to organizers using invoicing and other reporting methods.
+Controlling should be easy to learn, as IFIP conferences use unpaid and untrained labor.
+The two definitions relate to the same situation but are extremely different.<br>
+The first emphasizes preparation and planning, while the second focuses on the economic exchange between conference organizers and participants.
+<br><br>
+The following tips can help create useful system definitions:
+• Use general terms and focus on emergent properties.
+• Focus on ideas rather than describing the situation as it is.
+• Make the definition brief and precise.
+• Experiment with several system definitions.
+• Go beyond habitual ways of thinking.
+• Use the selection process to discover additional relevant properties.
+Users have a hard time relating abstractly to information-technology use, and system developers often focus on familiar solutions.
+Concrete experience from using exemplars, metaphors, and experiments with prototypes can help everyone generate new ideas.
+To evaluate the relevance of the system definition, you must discuss the system's pros and cons.
+<br><br>
+The FACTOR criterion consists of six elements: <br>
+**Functionality:** The system functions that support the application-domain tasks.
+**Application domain:** Those parts of an organization that administrate, monitor, or control a problem domain.
+**Conditions:** The conditions under which the system will be developed and used.
+**Technology:** Both the technology used to develop the system and the technology on which the system will run.
+**Objects:** The main objects in the problem domain.
+**Responsibility:** The system's overall responsibility in relation to its context.
+The FACTOR criterion can be used in two ways.
+You can use it to support system-definition developmen t, carefully considering how each of the six elements should be formulated.
+Or, you can start your definition by describing the system and then use the criteria to see how the system definition satisfies each of the six factors.
+In principle, either starting point works. <br>
+As Figure 2.7 shows, formulating a system definition is a highly iterative process.
+For example, you might formulate the system definition, check it against the FACTOR criteria, and then reformulate it, continuing this process until the system definition is consistent with FACTOR.
+If you choose to structure the initial definition using FACTOR, you can then continue to iterate a textual definition.
+Using the system definitions above, we might compare the first with the FACTOR criteria as follows:

+**System definition 1:**
+**F:** Support for program design.
+AuLomate participant registration.
+**A:** Administration of speakers and participants.
+Control of conference papers.
+Program design.
+Participant registration.
+**C:** Volunteer labor has widely varying administrative experience.
+Development to proceed despite contradictory and missing requirements.
+**T:** Cheap PC platform with current tools.
+**O:** Speakers and participants.
+Conference papers and program.
+**R:** Administrative tool and communication meilium.
+You can formulate the individual elements in a system definition in different ways.
+For example, we can describe the administrative system's functionality in at least two ways: <br><br>
+**Functionality 1:** Register information about participants and produce a complete participant list. <br>
+**Functionality 2:** Register general participants as well as those with an active role such as author, speaker, or reviewer.
+Support the administration of finances and invitations.
+Support development of conference programs, including registration, paper acceptance, and session ilivisions. <br>
+Functionality describes what a system should be able to do.
+Functionality 1 describes a smaller system that can only be used for registering conference participants.
+Functionality 2 describes a larger system with several major functions.
+The responsibility criterion describes how the system interacts with its tasks.
+In this, there is a broad spectrum of possibilities.
+A system can resemble a toolbox, for example, and offer many functions that users can apply in a flexible way.
+Or, a system can more or less automatically produce the results and impose a specific structure on the work process.
+The users' most important task is then to deliver input for system calculations.
+These two examples of responsibility can be expressed as follows: <br>
+**Responsibility 1:** Support program design by producing overviews and allowing users to add comments and save different versions.
+Support confer ence operations by emphasizing potential problems at regular intervals. <br>
+**Responsibility 2:** Automatic conference-planning program.
+Generate program from suggested sessions and incoming paper reviews. <br>
+Small differences in how you formulate inilividual elements in a system definition can produce considerable system differences.
+Deliberate variation in the elements can, therefore, contribute to a systematic iliscussion of possibilities and choices.
+You can use the FACTOR criterion in developing and evaluating each definition.
+However, systematic evaluation of system definitions must never overtake the original goal, which is to get the customer and the users to answer the question: Is this the system you want? <br>
+**Principles**
+The activities and techniques that are tied to pre-analysis can be summarized in three fundamental principles for system selection. <br>
+**Appreciate the situation.** The customer's or users' understanding of the task is an important starting point.
+But you should also look behind their formulations and understand the situation in which the new system will be used.
+Rich pictures provide a quick overview of complex and ambiguous situations.
+They are a good basis for cliscussion and give us a way to express different interpretations of the same situation. <br>
+**Cultivate new ideas.** Every development project is an opportunity to take a critical look at established traditions and think in new and different ways.
+Exemplars, metaphors, and exploratory experiments are cheap and effective techniques to bring new ideas into play. <br>
+**Define alternative systems.** The customer and users are responsible for choosing the solution.
+System definitions are brief and concise descriptions of possible alternatives that can serve as a basis for their evalua tion of possibilities and their choice of a satisfactory solution.

 ## Lecture two